Veins contain valves and venous disease results from damage to vein valves.

 Spider veins are the least serious of the most common vein disorders.
 Spider veins are essentially smaller versions of varicose veins and are caused by blood pooling in the veins because the valves are not closing completely.
 Spider veins commonly appear as as small red or purple cluster of veins that are near the skin’s surface.
 Depending on how large or dark they are, they may appear unattractive but generally do not cause much discomfort.
 The cause of spider veins is uncertain, but factors that weaken vein valves include aging, obesity, leg injury, and prolonged standing.
 Spider veins on the face of a fair-skinned person can occur from exposure to the sun.

 Venous Stasis Disease

 Venous stasis disease occurs when incompetent valves cause blood to pool in the legs.
-Most chronic venous stasis disease results from lack of treatment or neglect of varicose veins, as well as deep vein thrombosis and/or phlebitis, which causes scarred valves that become incompetent.
-Because the valves are destroyed, venous blood pools in the lower third of the leg, which results in very high venous pressure in the ankle.
+Most chronic venous stasis disease results from lack of treatment or neglect of varicose veins, as well as deep vein thrombosis and/or phlebitis, which causes scarring of the, making them incapable of closing properly.
+Because valves are damaged, venous blood pools in the lower third of the leg, which results in very high venous pressure in the ankle.
 Eventually, this high venous pressure may cause a venous ulcer through the skin.